-The NUJ's new campaign calls for fair pay across journalism, providing practical support to chapels in their engagement with employers.
+The NUJ's 2023 pay campaign calls for fair pay across journalism, providing practical support to chapels in their engagement with employers.

 Bargaining with employers on fair pay is core to the work of the NUJ.
 Journalism is a vital public service that benefits us all, yet pay has remained stagnant or low for many NUJ members.
 Our union-wide pay campaign is calling on chapels to adopt practical action that seeks to restore wages.

 A pay campaign tailored to the needs of members in each chapel is likely to gain support and achieve successful outcomes.
 Remember, the success of any campaign will require member input.
 Use newsletters, social media and surveys to ensure people are kept updated and feel part of campaign action.
 Pay champions can help spread knowledge of your campaign, encouraging others to mobilise on the issue too.